gohugoio/hugo/docs/content/templates/functions.md

 CSS or URL context.

 ### singularize
-Singularize the given word with a set of common English pluralization rules.
+Singularize the given word with a set of common English singularization rules.

 e.g. `{{ "cats" | singularize }}` → "cat"